RaphaelIT7/gmod-holylib/README.md

 #### EntityList:RemoveEntity(Entity ent)
 Removes the given entity from the list.

-# Unfinished Modules

-## serverplugins
-This module adds two new `IServerPluginCallbacks` functions:
-`virtual void OnLuaInit( GarrysMod::Lua::ILuaInterface* LUA )`
-`virtual void OnLuaShutdown( GarrysMod::Lua::ILuaInterface* LUA )`

-For a plugin to be loaded by HolyLib, you need to expose HolyLib's Interface.
-You can expose both HolyLib's and the normal interface since the order of the virtual functions are the same.
-This should already work but I never tested it completly yet (Or I forgot that I did test it).

-Supports: Linux32 | Linux64

-> [!NOTE]
-> Windows doesn't have plugins / we won't support it there.

 ## httpserver
 This module adds a library with functions to create and run a httpserver.

-> [!NOTE]
-> It's currently disabled by default and has to be enabled with `holylib_enable_httpserver 1`

 ### Functions